Who we are

 - Assessment and intervention sessions take place in the Reading Clinic labs, located on the ground floor of Canevin Hall on Duquesne University’s campus.

-- Clients meet with their interventionist once or twice a week for nine weeks, based on need as determined by the clinic director.
+- Clients meet with their interventionist once a week for nine weeks.
 New clients start with an additional assessment session.

-- The Reading Clinic fee per semester is:
+- The Reading Clinic fee per semester is $200 per semester.

-- The fee is due with the commitment/waiver form before each semester begins and can
+- In fall and spring semesters, the fee is due with the commitment/waiver form before the semester begins.

 - Check made payable to Duquesne University Reading Clinic with the client’s name in the memo line.